hyperledger/indy-node/docs/source/requests.md

 - `auth_type` (string):

     The type of transaction to change rights for.
-(Example: NYM, NODE, POOL_RESTART...)
+(Example: "0", "1", ...)

 - `field` (string):